-At present, there are 50 sites in Castlemaine Harbour that have either existing aquaculture licences which are due for renewal, are at the application stage, have been recently licenced, or are currently under review for appeal (see Figure 5.4).
+At present, there are 50 sites in Castlemaine Harbour that either have existing aquaculture licences which are due for renewal, are at the application stage, have been recently licenced, or are currently under review for appeal (see Figure 5.4).
 The majority of these sites are found on the inner part of Castlemaine Harbour.
 Individual licenced sites range in size from 0.44 ha to 45 ha.
-The total area covered by the licenced activities is 372.08 ha (Marine Institute, 2011).
+The total area covered by the licenced activities is 378.08 ha.